 The demand for fish consumption of the Indonesian population continues to increase by the increasing population, for example, it was 47.12 kg/capita in 2017, 50.69 kg/capita in 2018 was, and 55.95 kg/capita in 2019.
 Thus, the demand for fish as consumption would annually increase.
-Fish as perishable food requires a proper fish processing method for product safety, providing benefits by consistently maintaining the nutrition and quality contained in fish.
+Fish as perishable food requires a proper fish processing me 8 d for product safety, providing benefits by consistently maintaining the nutrition and quality contained in fish.

 System dynamics is defined as a field for an understanding of how things change over time.
 Meanwhile, in Forrester's writing entitled System Dynamics and 35 Years of Experience, the meaning of dynamic systems includes: "System dynamics combines the theory, methods, and philosophy needed to analyze the behavior of systems in not only management.
-Additionally, in environmental change, politics, economic behavior, medicine, engineering, and other fields" [1], the development of a dynamic simulation model defines, simulates, analyzes and describes desertification in terms of equality, feedback loops and graphics [2].
+9 dditionally, in environmental change, politics, economic behavior, medicine, engineering, and other fields" [1], the development of a dynamic simulation model defines, simulates, analyzes and describes desertification in terms 7 equality, feedback loops and graphics [2].
 Several previous studies discuss dynamic systems.
-Sujandari et al. analyzed the dynamic system model of waste management to reduce the burden of waste accumulation in DKI Jakarta Province [3].
+Sujandari et al. analyzed the dynamic system model of w7 te management to reduce the burden of waste accumulation in DKI Jakarta Province [3].
 Indayani et al.'s research analyzed the dynamic model of the banana waste availability system in Bali Province [4].
 The dynamic system is also utilized in research to determine competitive strategies in small industries in Yogyakarta [5].
-Another research is conducted to increase productivity [6].
+Another research is conducted to increase productivity [6]

 Furthermore, another study discusses the analysis of the new method in social impact assessment [7].
 Simulation of demand growth scenarios in the Colombian electricity market, entitled: An integration of system dynamics and dynamic systems, was also conducted by Morcillo, et al. [8].
-Min-Kyung Lee and several authors conducted a study in a journal regarding the Dynamic modeling of the pellet production process for the pellet injection system [9].
-The paper by Anne Senkel, Carsten Bode, and Gerhard Schmitz demonstrates the use of dynamic simulation to model and assess an integrated energy system [10].
+Min-Kyung Lee and several authors conducted a study in a journal regarding the Dynamic modeling of the pellet pellet pellet injection system [9].
+The paper by Anne Senkel, Carsten Bode, and Gerhard Schmitz demonstrate the use of dynamic simulation to model and assess an integrated energy system [10].
 Finally, a study by Louise et.al. compares cost-effectiveness results from two models of maternal immunization to prevent pertussis in infants in Brazil, one static, one dynamic, by exploring when static models are adequate for public health decisions and when dynamic models essentially require the extra effort is worthwhile [11].

 One of the fish processing businesses is Sumber Pangan Group, situated in the coast of Prigi Beach, Trenggalek Regency.
 In January and February 2021, fish catches were recorded high of reaching 1400 tons, in March was 1800 tons, and in was April 1700 tons.
 However, the fish industry players do not maximize high fish catches since the types of fish processing available are minimal and still traditional.
 Sumber Pangan Group becomes the largest fish processing business, with up to 10 tons of production capacity.
 In addition, this processing business has fish storage of up to 160 tons, with a large capacity that should be utilized to maximize production results.
-However, the lack of
+However, the lack of variety of fish processing hinders the expected maximum added value.
+In addition, the result of pindang waste presents a problem because the wastewater is directly discharged into the river, polluting the environment.